'Don't kill the messenger': Retired Spokane grocery clerk shares challenges with mask mandate

 Jerome Stark recently retired from working at Fred Meyer in Spokane Valley.
 He is also a member of a local union, UFCW Local 1439, representing grocery store and retail workers.

-After 40 years in this industry, you'd think Stark has seen it all. during his last few months on the job, he experienced an increase in confrontations with customers.
+After 40 years in this industry, one would think Stark has seen it all.
+During his last few months on the job, he experienced an increase in confrontations with customers.

-He told KREM it is Fred Meyer's policy for a manager to enforce the mask requirement, not employees.
+He told KREM it is Fred Meyer's policy for a manager to enforce the mask requirement rather than employees.

 Still, he said many employees face the brunt of it all when a customer disagrees.